hirothreading/dynare_files/README.md

 ### Hansen's simple RBC model
 A baseline, simple RBC model.
 This was just a pipecleaner, really, to get this project off the ground.

+### Simple Search and Match model
+A simple, baseline SAM model.